Illinois primary voting gets underway: 5 things to watch in the elections

 Rep. Dan Lipinski isn’t necessarily a conservative Democrat – but his stance on abortion has left him at odds with some of the more progressive voters in his party.

-Lipinski, 51, assumed his congressional seat in 2005, and is being challenged by political newcomer Marie Newman for the 3rd district.
+Lipinski, 51, assumed his congressional seat in 2005, and is being challenged by political newcomer Marie Newman for the 3rd District.

 Newman, whose campaign website says she has “true Democratic principles,” is backed by progressive politicians and organizations, including Sen. Bernie Sanders and the Planned Parenthood Action Fund.
 She has called Lipinski a “full-on Republican” with a “far-right record.”